 Looking after your health and wellbeing

 University life can sometimes seem overwhelming, isolating and stressful.
+There are ways to combat stress and feeling of isolation:

-How to take care of yourself
+Taking care of yourself

 • Get moving first thing in the morning – Start the day by warming up with something non-study related.
 Go for a walk, do some exercise or listen to a podcast.
 Your energy will set the tone for your day.